sfhacks/DriveSafe/README.md

 Driving made Safe.
 Made for 2015-2016 Congressional App Challenge

+Recipient of the 2nd place award for the Congressional App Challenge 2015 CA-18

 #Description

 This DriveSafe application was coded in Swift using the Xcode platform for iOS.